 Operating Hours & Seasons

-Fort Donelson visitor center is opened daily 8:00 a.m. to 4:30 p.m.; closed Thanksgiving Day, December 25 and January 1.
+The Fort Donelson visitor center is opened daily 8:00 a.m. to 4:30 p.m.; closed Thanksgiving Day, December 25 and January 1.
 Additional closures will be noted in the "alerts" on the top of the webpage when warranted.

-Beginning Sunday, March 10,, the Tour Road gates at the main unit of the park, by the visitor center and at Stop #7, Grave's Battery, will be open from 8:00AM am to 6:00 PM.
+Beginning Monday, September 1, 2014, the Tour Road gates at the main unit of the park, by the visitor center and at Stop #7, Grave's Battery, will be open from 8:00AM am to 6:00 PM.
 All vehicles must be off the Tour Road by 6:00 PM, at which time the gates will be locked.
 The Tour Road will be open for walking, running, or bicycling from daylight till dusk.
 These hours will remain in effect until the autumn time change, when the gates will close at 4:30 PM.

 In January, 2011, new exhibits were installed in the Dover Hotel, exploring the events and personalities involved with the Battle of Fort Donelson.
 A film in the exhibit room explores the discussions held between Confederate Generals Floyd, Pillow and Buckner, as well as Nathan Bedford Forrest, that led to the surrender on February 16, 1862.